-Small Family CSA Farm
+Small Family Farm CSA

 Shifts:

-Monday, Tuesday, Thursday, and Friday the shifts are:
+Monday, Tuesday, Thursday and Friday the shifts are:

-Saturday: 9:00am-12:00pm
+Saturday: 8:00am-11:30am

 You are welcome to choose one shift and stick to that shift every week of the summer for the full 20 weeks of the CSA Program.
-If you choose to work for half of your Summer Share, you will only need to work the first 10 weeks of the season.

 No dogs.